gregkim-aetna/documentdb-test/README.md

 ### SSL/TLS Certificate Authority (CA) File

-Copy the SSL/TLS Certificate Authority (CA) file for your DocumentDB instance to the `dist` folder.
+Copy the SSL/TLS Certificate Authority (CA) file for your DocumentDB instance to the project top level folder.
 In AWS examples, this file is often shown as `global-bundle.pem`.

 Use the file name of the file for the `.env` file `MONGODB_TLS_CA_FILE` field.